A friend recently asked me to take a look at his Ten-Tec Titan 425 Amplifier that had failed while he was using it on the air.

 I'm usually very hesitant to work on tube amplifiers -- I would prefer to be no where in the vicinity of high voltage!
 But, in this case, I thought I could leave the HV to the amp unconnected and instead start debugging by checking the tubes' cathode voltage.
 If there were an issue, that's where I thought it would lie.

-Sounded like an interesting problem, and there was no high-voltage involved, so I agreed to check it out.
+Sounded like an interesting problem, and I didn't believe there would be high-voltage involved (and there wasn't), so I agreed to check it out.

 Trouble-shooting: